 People with COPD have an FEV1/FVC ratio lower than 70%.
 To decide how mild or severe your airflow obstruction is, the criteria below are used.
 It’s important to remember that people with the same degree of airflow obstruction may be more or less breathless than each other.

 |Mild||FEV1 is 80% or more of the predicted value.
 If you have mild COPD, your spirometry test results can be normal after you take medication.|

 |Moderate||FEV1 is 50-79% of the predicted value after medication|

 |Severe||FEV1 is 30-49% of the predicted value after medication|

 |Very severe||FEV1is below 30% of the predicted value after medication|

 Source: NICE clinical guideline CG101: Chronic obstructive pulmonary disease in over 16s.
 June 2010, Table 4

 With a restrictive pattern, the total amount of air you can breathe in is reduced but the speed you can breathe out is preserved.
 In this situation, both the FEV1 and FVC will be lower than predicted, but the ratio between the two will not be reduced.

-Sometimes these two processes (obstruction and restriction) combine – where both the total amount of air and how fast you can blow out are reduced.
-This happens in severe emphysema or cystic fibrosis, and can also happen if someone is obese.
+Some patients may have a combination of obstructive and restrictive patterns.
+This happens when both the total amount of air and how fast you can blow out are reduced.
+It happens in severe emphysema or cystic fibrosis, and can also happen if someone is obese.